Integrated Disaster Risk Management Fund

 - Cost not more than USD75,000; and

-- Have an implementation period of 12 months
+- Have an implementation period of less than 3 years

 Please note, funding is only available to pre-selected countries.
 See the eligible countries field for more information.